motiwari/BanditPAM/README.md

 ```

 Alternatively, to run a "smaller" set of tests, from the main repo folder run `python tests/test_smaller.py` or `python tests/test_larger.py` to run a set of longer, more intensive tests.

-## Reproducing Figures from the Paper

-Note that some figures in the original paper were generated using the Python code at https://github.com/motiwari/BanditPAM-python.
-That code is not pretty, nor is it maintained.
-It only exists for reference and for reproducibility of the plots.

 ## Credits

 Mo Tiwari wrote the original Python implementation of BanditPAM and many features of the C++ implementation.
 Mo now maintains the C++ implementation.